 DOES MY CHILD NEED HEARING SUPPORT?

-To qualify for hearing support, a student must have a diagnosed hearing loss as documented by an audiologist and an educational need for support.
-Hearing loss in students vary from mild or fluctuating conductive losses to profound loss that cannot be aided.
-Some students do not use any hearing aids while others have one or two hearing aids and sometimes FM systems.
-If needed, we provide a sign language interpreter.
+To qualify for hearing support, a student must be diagnosed with hearing loss as documented by an audiologist and an educational/social need for support.
+Hearing loss in students vary from mild or fluctuating conductive loss to profound loss that cannot be aided.
+Some students do not use any hearing aids, while others have one or two hearing aids and sometimes FM/DM or Sound Field systems.
+If needed, SCASD will provide a sign language interpreter.

 About the teacher:

 Mrs. Lawrence worked for Montgomery County IU as a hearing support teacher before returning to her hometown.
-She was a sixth grade teacher at Park Forest Middle school before becoming the Hearing Support Teacher for SCASD.
+She was a sixth grade teacher at Park Forest Middle school then became the Hearing Support Teacher for SCASD in 2011.
 Mrs. Lawrence is also a wife and mother of two girls.
-She enjoys whitewater kayaking, cross-country and downhill skiing, and traveling (33 states and ten countries so far).
+She enjoys baking, camping, hiking/biking, whitewater rafting, cross-country and downhill skiing, and traveling (33 states and ten countries so far).

 Mrs. Lawrence has taught American Sign Language through Community Education and volunteers to interpret at her church.